konrri2/SixChess/Privacy.md

 ## Privacy
-Since Hexagonal Chess Chess doesn’t collect any user data, no privacy policy is required.
+Since Hexagonal Chess doesn’t collect any user data, no privacy policy is required.